 Apply a moss killing treatment, preferably in the spring and wait a week until all the moss has died.
 Then rake it out and start treating the causes or it will return.

-Ensure the area is properly drained by spiking the ground and if necessary add top soil.
-Make sure you re-seed with a grass that is suitable for your conditions and don’t cut your grass too short.
+Ensure the area is properly drained by spiking the ground and if necessary add topsoil.
+Make sure you re-seed with a grass that is suitable for your conditions and doesn’t cut your grass too short.
 Really short or scalped grass is an invitation for moss!
 Avoid watering this patch of lawn and if you can, eliminate some of the shade.

 We’re not all blessed with the perfect terrain and you may have a very clay based lawn, a sandy one or a boggy one.
 But you can improve your lawn over time by raking in and adding good quality topsoil or even homemade compost, particularly in spring and autumn.

 This combined with spiking your lawn if necessary should help improve the quality of your lawn and your drainage.